xcillik/movies-api/README.md

 ## Usage
 Runs in docker container.
 Clone this repository and use the script run.sh to start the application.

-Log will be in the console providing the IP address to access the API endpoints.
+Log in the console provides an IP address to access the API endpoints.

-Basic configuration on the host is:
+Basic configuration on the host is:<br />
 http://127.0.0.1:8080/<br />
 (Port 8080 is used to avoid collisions on local machines)